bilal-bhatti/zipline/README.md

 # zipline

-## Ensure GO environment is setup using GOPATH.
+## Ensure GO environment is setup using GOPATH

 Even though since 1.11 GOPATH isn't strictly required in favor of modules, but it is required and used by `zipline`.
 You can read more about this here: https://insujang.github.io/2020-04-04/go-modules/